Search

 Edit Template

-To use Brite’s API, you need to authenticate with your APi credentials (public_key and secret) using OAuth 2.0.
 You can find them in the Brite Back Office for sandbox or production.
-Please ask your colleagues if you already have an active set of credentials.
+If you’re unsure if you already have an active set, it’s a good idea to check with your colleagues.

 Request to generate a new access token